Transport in Greater Tokyo: Taxis

 Taxis also serve a similar role to buses, supplementing the rail system, especially after midnight when most rail lines cease to operate.
 People moving around the city on business often choose taxis for convenience, as do people setting out in small groups.

-As of December 2007, taxis cost ¥710 (~$7.89 at ¥90/$1 USD) for the first two kilometers, and ¥90 for every 288 meters thereafter, or approximately ¥312.5 per kilometer.
+As of December 2007, taxis cost ¥710 (~US$7.89 at ¥90/US$1) for the first two kilometers, and ¥90 for every 288 meters thereafter, or approximately ¥312.5 per kilometer.
 Most companies tend to raise fares by 20% between 22:00-5:00, but other companies have kept fares low to compete in a crowded market.

 Roads

 This marker in Nihonbashi is the place from which distances along highways are reckoned.

 Local and regional highways

 National, prefectural and metropolitan, and local roads crisscross the region.
 Some of the major national highways are: